999 (EP)

-999 is an extended play by Nigerian rapper Olamide.
-It was released on 9 February 2020 through YBNL Nation with music production credits to Pheelz, ID Cabasa, Eskeez, and others.
-The EP is a follow-up to his 2018 collaborative Project YBNL Mafia.
+999 is the first extended play by Nigerian rapper Olamide.
+It was released on 9 February 2020 by YBNL Nation, and features guest appearances from Phyno, Cheque, Rhatti, Snow, Jayboi, Jackmillz, Sosa-E, and Milly (Olamide's son).
+The EP's production was handled by Olamide, Pheelz, ID Cabasa, Eskeez, and Cracker Mallo.
+It serves as a follow-up to the YBNL collaborative album YBNL Mafia Family (2018).